Time / Ideas

 I liked what she said so much I extracted the text from the caption file of her interview in the film Keeper of Time.

-Griffiths interviewed in Keeper of Time.
+Author Jay Griffiths interviewed for the documentary Keeper of Time.

 “To me, a clock is not a synonym for time.
 If anything, it’s the opposite of time.